-Essi Kummu, Minna Henriksson & Ylimuonio Sports Theatre: Battle for Art and Morality - Reading Theatre Concert
+Essi Kummu, Minna Henriksson & Ylimuonion urheiluteatteri: Struggle for Art and Chastity – A Reading Theater Concert

-The literary excerpts are interspersed with lectures on the criticism received by the works.
-An understanding is drawn of the ways in which female writers have been subjugated and discouraged over time.
-The women of Kiila are a case study in the reading theatre, but unfortunately the same fate has befallen many other writers, visual artists and composers.
+The literary excerpts are interspersed with lectures on the critical reception of the works.
+A picture emerges of the ways in which women writers have been subjugated and discouraged over time.
+The women of Kiila are a case in point in the reading theatre, but unfortunately, many other writers, visual artists and composers have suffered the same fate.
 History is full of forgotten female artists.
 How could we bring their works into a new light?

 Photo: Marika Kastelli